Precision Air: Business trends

-Because it was a private company until 2011, published figures were not generally available before the initial public offering prospectus of 12 September 2011.
-Since then, full Annual Reports and Accounts have been published.
-(As of December 2021, however, those for 2019 and 2020 are still awaited.)
+It was a private company until 2011, so published figures were not generally available before the initial public offering prospectus of 12 September 2011.
+Since then, full Annual Reports and Financial Statements have been published each year.

-Available trends over recent years for the Precision Air group (Precision Air Services Plc and its subsidiaries Precision Handling Limited and Precise Systems Limited) (as at year ending 31 March) are:
+Trends over recent years for the Precision Air group (Precision Air Services Plc and its subsidiaries Precision Handling Limited and Precise Systems Limited) (as at year ending 31 March; 31 December from 2018 onwards) are: